VenteraDevOps/piipan/docs/adr/0033-use-liquibase-for-db-migrations.md

 ### Workflow

 * There will be a master changelog file at the top level or root of each Database's source control folder.
 Under each folder will be a series of quarterly folders each containing sql migrations created during that period.
 Each migration is a .sql file(s) and each sibling db-changelog.xml file will reference all of the scripts in that quarterly folder.
 The reason for the quarterly folders is to prevent the master-changelog.xml file from growing too large.
 It provides a means of breaking it up into a smaller series of dependent changelog files.

+1. Scripts should
-* Scripts should be written with the goal of Evolutionary Database Design in mind
+* Written with the goal of Evolutionary Database Design in mind
-* Scripts (and rollback scripts) should be idempotent if possible.
-This isn't always possible or in some cases not practical to go to the effort.
-But we should strive to.
+* Should be idempotent if possible.
+This isn't always possible or in some cases not practical.
+But we should strive for idempotency.
-* Script file names should be of the format "mm_dd_{Script description}.sql".
+1. Name the file following a convention/format "mm_dd_{Script description}.sql".
 Naming should include a good description
-* The author should be specified.
+1. Specify the author.
 It should be the author's usda email address.
-* Scripts should be saved as a sql file in their appropriate Git folder.
+1. Save the script as a sql file in the appropriate Git folder.
-* The Liquibase changelog file should be updated with a changeset reference to the new script
+1. Update the Liquibase changelog file swith a changeset reference to the new script
-* Changeset Ids should be the same as the sql file name (without the .sql suffix).
+1. Make the changeset Ids should be the same as the sql file name (without the .sql suffix).
 Liquibase advises that using the file name itself is more unique than a date based naming convention.
-* All Changesets should include a comment tag that contains the JIRA ticket number.
+1. Include a comment tag in the changeset that contains the JIRA ticket number.
 Just the numeric value ONLY e.g. for Nac-123 you would just put <comment>123</comment>
-* Developer commits changes and pushes to Git.
+1. Commit script and changelog updates to Git.
 Prior to check-in each developer should run both their migration and rollback script through liquibase to verify they are valid, run successfully, and are idempotent.
-* CICD runs migration against DEV databases upon successful PR merge.
+1. CICD runs migration against DEV databases upon successful PR merge.

 ## Consequences